 The Insane Experience of Visiting a Soviet Era Nuclear Missile Silo in Lithuania

 Lost in the forests of the Zemaitija National Park in Western Lithuania, a Soviet underground missile base was found after the fall of the Soviet Union.
 It used to house 22 meter long R12 Rockets with 3-meter nuclear warheads, ready to strike pretty much any target in Europe.
 This is the location where the missiles that departed to Cuba during the 1962 Cuban crisis were stored, and just the idea of being there to witness such a historic place was exciting to me!
 I had to go see it for myself.
-A dark piece of history of the 20th century After visiting Chernobyl 2 years back and loving the experience, I knew I had an interest for such things.
+In This Article…1 A dark piece of history of the 20th century2 In Pictures3 Pin to Pinterest A dark piece of history of the 20th century After visiting Chernobyl 2 years back and loving the experience, I knew I had an interest for such things.
 Where else can you visit an abandoned nuclear missile silo that played an important role in world politics in the 20th century.
-So while in Klaipeda […]
+So while in Klaipeda in western Lithuania, […]

 Read More...